microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

           ]
     }
     ```
-2. Use the following to promote the member to an owner.
-Note that &lt;userId&gt; and &lt;member_id&gt; aren't interchangeable.
+2. Use the following Microsoft Graph API command to promote the member to an owner.

+> [!NOTE]
+> In this command, &lt;userId&gt; and &lt;member_id&gt; aren't interchangeable.

 ### Request